-A U.S. Holder of Company Shares who owns at least 5% of the outstanding equity of Parent (by vote or value) immediately before the Distribution and who receives Company Shares pursuant to the Distribution will generally be required to attach to such U.S. Holder's U.S. federal income tax return for the year in which the Distribution occurs a statement setting forth certain information relating to the Distribution, including the aggregate fair market value of the Company Shares received by such U.S. Holder in the Distribution.
+Certain U.S. Holders of Company Shares who receive Company Shares pursuant to the Distribution may be required to attach to such U.S. Holders' U.S. federal income tax returns for the year in which the Distribution occurs a statement setting forth certain information relating to the Distribution, including the aggregate fair market value of the Company Shares received by such U.S. Holders in the Distribution.
 U.S. Holders should consult their tax advisors to determine whether they are required to provide the foregoing statement.